Get API credentials ready for use

 String privateKeyBase64 = Base64.getEncoder().encodeToString(privateKey.getEncoded());

 Once the public key is generated, you need to log in to the ZOLOZ portal, copy the public key string to the Client transaction public key field in the API Key configuration page, and click the Submit button to register the client transaction public key in the ZOLOZ system.
+Please note that if you forget to click, the registration process will not take effect.